When you’re living with ongoing back pain, your thoughts may eventually turn to back surgery.

 Once you have an accurate diagnosis, then it’s a case of exploring your treatment options, usually starting with conservative treatments like physiotherapy and medication and only progressing to back surgery if you really need it.

 Understanding how your back works may help you understand whether back surgery would help you and, if so, which type of back surgery is most appropriate.

-If you would like to arrange a consultation with Dr David Edis, please contact our clinic today.
+If you would like to arrange a consultation with our spinal surgeon Dr David Edis, please contact our clinic today.

 The structure of your back

 There are 4 main parts to your spine: your vertebrae, joints, nerves and discs.